sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-architecture.md

 --- abstract

-This memo documents an ongoing exploration of a possible Security Automation and Continuous Monitoring (SACM) architecture.
+This memo defines a Security Automation and Continuous Monitoring (SACM) architecture.
 This work is built upon {{-xmppgrid}}, and is predicated upon information gleaned from SACM Use Cases and Requirements ({{RFC7632}} and {{RFC8248}} respectively), and terminology as found in {{-sacmt}}.

 WORKING GROUP: The source for this draft is maintained in GitHub.
 Suggested changes should be submitted as pull requests at https://github.com/adammontville/ietf-mandm-sacm-architecture/.
 Instructions are on that page as well.

 --- middle

 # Introduction
-The purpose of this draft is to document and track the outcome of solution discovery, with the intent of eventually describing an emerged architecture.
-We have initially built our partial solution upon {{-xmppgrid}} and {{-ecp}}, and believe these approaches complement each other to more completely meet the spirit of {{RFC7632}} and requirements found in {{RFC8248}}.
+The purpose of this draft is to define an architectural solution for a SACM Domain.
+This draft also defines an implementation of the architecutre, built upon {{-xmppgrid}} and {{-ecp}}.
+These approaches complement each other to more completely meet the spirit of {{RFC7632}} and requirements found in {{RFC8248}}.

 This solution gains the most advantage by supporting a variety of collection mechanisms.
-In this sense, our solution ideally intends to enable a cooperative ecosystem of tools from disparate sources with minimal operator configuration.
+In this sense, the solution ideally intends to enable a cooperative ecosystem of tools from disparate sources with minimal operator configuration.
 The solution described in this document seeks to accommodate these recognitions by first defining a generic abstract architecture, then making that solution somewhat more concrete.

 Keep in mind that, at this point, the draft is tracking ongoing work being performed primarily around and during IETF hackathons.
 The list of hackathon efforts follows: